gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `useMavenMetadata` property has been deprecated for resolvers returned by `repositories.mavenRepo()`.
 This property controls whether Gradle should search for a `maven-metadata.xml` file when attempting to determine the versions that are available for a particular module.
 The default value is `true`, which means Gradle will look for a `maven-metadata.xml` file and then fall back to a directory listing if not present.
-When set to `false` Gradle will use a directory listing only.
+When set to `false`, Gradle will use a directory listing only.
 It is part of our former internal usage of Ivy for dependency resolution.

 Thanks to the various improvements we've made to make dependency management more efficient, there is no longer a performance penalty for searching